 Combine chicken, beans, cheese, Tabasco green sauce, salt, and onion mixture in large bowl; stir until well mixed.

-Melt butter in small bowl; stir in original Tabasco sauce. …Diana
+Melt butter in small bowl; stir in original Tabasco sauce.
+Set aside half of butter mixture; keep mixture warm.

 Sargento’s helped me out with a recipe just perfect for Cinco De Mayo.
 You’ve got to try out their Artisan Blend – Authentic Mexican Cheese.